eculiat/Udacity-Kinematics/README.md

 $ rosrun kuka_arm IK_server.py
 ```
 #### F. Final thoughts
 This has been my first "academic" paper in over 25 years.
-I am late in completing this project, since this project requires a good knowledge of python, numpy, kinematic, linear algebra and trigonometry.
+I am late in completing this project, since this project requires a good knowledge of python, numpy, forward/inverse kinematics, linear algebra and trigonometry.
 The only thing I know on those prerequisites are linear algebra and trig.
 I have to catch up on the rest.
-I'll visit the code later for further efficiency because sometimes the robot looks like its drunk.
+I'll visit the code later for further efficiency because sometimes the robot looks like it's drunk.